 What is the oldest known underground city?

 The oldest known underground city is Derinkuyu, located in Cappadocia, central Turkey.
-It is believed to have been built during the 1000 BC, making it around 3000 years old.
-Derinkuyu is 83m deep and was once home to more than 20, 000 people.
+It is believed to have been built around 1000 BC, making it around 3000 years old.
+Derinkuyu is 83 m deep and was once home to more than 20,000 people.

 It has a subterranean network of rooms and tunnels, including living quarters, churches, storage rooms, wineries, refectories, and stables.
 However, only 10% of the city is currently available and open to visitors.
 Despite this, it remains an impressive testament to the ingenuity and resourcefulness of ancient civilizations.